Roboman01851/Roboman01851/README.md

 - ⚡ Fun fact: I took classes on Electronics/Electrical Engineering for 7 years and my first Programming language is C.
 - 😎 I love to challenge myself with hard projects.

-I am REALLY into prgramming and electronics and I love making practical projects that can be useful in daily life or just for fun.
+I am REALLY into programming and electronics and I love making practical projects that can be useful in daily life or just for fun.